What’s possible with Eclipse?

 What does this mean?

-Superior speed, security, and customization for powerful apps.
+Superior speed, security, and scalability for powerful apps.